antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

 * Do you see the MDM2 gene ?.

-* Inspect the MDM2 level in in a one gene view  are your surprised ?
+* Inspect the MDM2 level in a one gene view  are your surprised ?
 ![](_static/images/MolGenCRC/MDM2-gene_sammons.png "MDM2")

 * Also check the relation with TP53